American without Arab roots almost wins "Arabs Got Talent"

 The judges praised her voice and her enthusiasm for classic Arabic music - much of it relatively unknown outside the Middle East - at a time when many commentators lament that Western cultural hegemony has eroded the region's distinct identity.

-Grout lives in Morocco and organizers said it was not necessary to be an Arab to compete.
+Grout lives in Morocco and organisers said it was not necessary to be an Arab to compete.

 "I believe Jennifer is a phenomenon we should celebrate," Saudi Arabian comedian Nasser al-Qasaibi said.